Multiscale change point detection via gradual bandwidth adjustment in moving sum processes: Practical aspects

+In summary, the results presented reveal serious competitiveness of \texttt{mscp} with state of the art change point detection methods.
+Particularly, \texttt{mscp} overcomes the selection of a tuning bandwidth as compared to single window MOSUM techniques.
+Also, the consideration of scenarios 1c\---3c reveals comparably good performance regarding different change point distances.
+Besides that, a comparably stable performance over different distributions supports the value of the non-parametric nature of \texttt{mscp} for practice.

+\paragraph{Data example} The complete sequence of a human genome (T2T-CHM13) was recently presented for the first time in \citet{Nurk2022}.
+We analyze the nucleotide sequence of the X-chromosome (Homo sapiens isolate CHM13 chromosome X, GenBank: CP068255.2).
+It consists of about $b=1542\cdot10^5$ base pairs.
+We segment the sequence into segments of length $d=2\cdot10^5$, within which we compute the frequency of the base cytosine.
+This yields $T=b/d=771$ data points to which we apply MSCP, see Figure \ref{fig:human}.

-Four change points were estimated, $\hat C=\{68, 110, 173, 241\}$, yielding parameter estimates $\hat\mu_u\approx 1,17,104,22,85$ and $\hat \sigma_u\approx 1,18,83,16,35$.
+Nine change points were estimated, $\hat C=\{20 , 80 ,124, 181, 383, 479, 635, 699, 739\}$, yielding paramter estimates $\hat\mu_u\approx (45, 40, 41, 37, 41, 36, 39, 40, 38, 44) \cdot 10^3$ and $\hat \sigma_u\approx (4.5 , 2.3, 2.5, 1.5, 3.2, 1.0, 2.6, 2.1, 1.5, 5.7)\cdot 10^3$.
 The segmentation closely aligns with visual inspection.
-Note that an increase in mean is accompanied with an increase in variance, and vice versa.
-In each section, serial correlation proves to be small (i.e., $\le 0.2$, while in the last section for the first time lag it is $\approx 0.4$ and negligible for higher lags).
+We note that model assumptions are fairly met: first, an increase in mean is accompanied with an increase in variance, and vice versa, which aligns with the assumption that the theoretical variance may also change when change in expectation occurs.
+Second, in each section, serial correlation proves to be moderate (e.g., for lag one it is between $0.3$ (section 6) and $0.7$ (last section 10), and it rapidly decreases for higher lags).
+Third, the representation of the data as frequency counts is supported by the non-parametric assumptions on the distributions.
+Finally, we mention that the result is stable under variation of $d$.
+Being an interesting result in itself, the example shows that MSCP can be helpful for the segmentation of genomic data: yielding segments with relatively stable first order moments, it can be considered a preprocessing step in data analysis.